-Anastasia Shevchenko is a Russian civil rights activist, and former political prisoner and prisoner of conscience.
-She was the first person in Russia found guilty of participating in an “undesirable” organisation under Russian Federation law.
+Anastasia Shevchenko is a Russian civil rights activist and former political prisoner.
+She was the first person in Russia found guilty of participating in an “undesirable organization” under Russian Federation law.

 While on house arrest, Shevchenko was barred from visiting her eldest daughter, Alina, who was sent to the Intensive Care Unit (ICU) at the local hospital.
 Despite numerous pleas to the court to visit her, Shevchenko was prohibited from leaving her home.
-By the time the court granted Shevchenko leave from her home, Alina had already passed away alone hours prior.
+By the time the court granted Shevchenko leave from her home, she arrived at the hospital within 10 minutes of her daughter’s death.

 On 18 February 2021, a Russian court handed Shevchenko a guilty verdict of a 4-year suspended sentence for her participation in an “undesirable organization.”